eduardovillao/form-masks-for-elementor/README.md

 ## Changelog
 ```
+= 2.1 =
+* New: support to controls from version Pro.
+* Changed: code improvements.

 = 2.0 =
 * New: add inputmode to open keybord with input context.
 Ex.: input with tel mask will open numeric keybord.
 * New: remove jQuery mask library to use our own custom library.